Hello. Thanks for stopping by.

-I originally trained as an art teacher but thanks to an interest in graphics and design, I gradually drifted away from that role and into a variety of other education and technology-related areas including the teaching of computing across K-12, multimedia and design, eLearning support, network and IT management, and some educational consulting.
+I originally trained as an art teacher because I have an interest in art, graphics and design, but I gradually drifted from that role into a variety of other education and technology-related areas including the teaching of computing, multimedia, design, eLearning support, network and IT management, and some educational consulting.

-Being somewhat of a dilettante (read, easily distractible), I’ve accumulated a broad set of experiences across a wide range of educational technologies and I think that often gives me a unique outlook on how I think things should work.
-I enjoy sharing ideas with others and in the last few years I’ve been able to work with teachers in Australia and around the world on a wide range of edtech-related ideas.
+Being somewhat of a dilettante I’ve accumulated a broad set of experiences across a wide range of ideas, and that often gives me a unique outlook on how I see the world.
+I enjoy sharing ideas with others and in the last few years I’ve been able to work with teachers in Australia and around the world on a wide range of education-related topics.

 In case you haven’t worked it out by now, yes, I’m a bit of a geek.
-However, I’m an unusually social geek, and I don’t bite, so feel free to drop me a comment or just say hello.
+However, I can be an unusually social geek, so feel free to drop me a comment or just say hello.
 If you like what you see on this blog, feel free to add a comment to one of the posts.
-Better yet, use the RSS feed to subscribe.
-I quite like that.

 One more thing…

 I’ve been very pleased to get the occasional recognition for things I’ve done, said or written on this blog, including a series of Edublog Award nominations.
 (Mind you, I’ve never actually won any of them, but it’s still awfully nice to be included in the list of people who lost!)

 In 2008 I was a founding member of the Adobe Education Leader program.
 The AEL program is run by Adobe and recognises contributions of innovative educators from around the world.
 As an AEL and Certified Adobe Trainer, I get inside information about upcoming products, direct access to training and resources, and access to all of Adobe’s amazing professional software.